Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Derandomizing Real-Time Algorithms in the Random-Order Model

-Also note that $X'$ and $Y'$ are entirely constructed by \cref{alg:process} so are normal by construction.
-We state a lemma and a theorem from \cite{chrobak2007online} without proof.
-Both are crucial in the following analysis.
+Note that $X'$ and $Y'$ are constructed entirely by Algorithm \ref{alg:process} and hence are normal by construction.
+We state a lemma and a theorem from \cite{chrobak2007online} without proof, as both are crucial for the following analysis.